exercism/elixir/exercises/concept/german-sysadmin/.docs/hints.md

 ## 3. Substitute German characters

 - There is a [special syntax][syntax-reference-code-points] for getting a character's code point.
-It can be used in guards and it works for non-Latin letters too.
+It can be used in guards and it works for non-ASCII letters too.
 - There is [a built-in function][kernel-concat-list] that allows you to concatenate two lists.

 [syntax-reference-code-points]: https://hexdocs.pm/elixir/syntax-reference.html#integers-in-other-bases-and-unicode-code-points